Assignment:

 Research interests:

-- History of neoliberalism, environmental history, history of popular culture, history of occult thought, history of late state socialism and post-socialism in Czechoslovakia and East-Central Europe
+- History of neoliberalism, environmental history, history of popular culture, history of late state socialism and post-socialism in Czechoslovakia and East-Central Europe

 Education: